kushalsharma1218/Low-Level-Design/Design Patterns/src/main/java/org/example/creational/builder/notes.md

 ```

-But did you see your Builder class, it doesn't build anything actually it more kind of a helper class
+But did you see your Builder class, it doesn't build anything actually it more kind of helper class.
-Out main objective is to create Student object, btu client has to first create helper object and then student object
+Our main objective is to create Student object, but client has to first create helper object and then student object

-Lets give Builder class a method so that it can itslef create the object of Student
+Let's give Builder class a method so that it can itself create the object of Student

 ```java